w3f/Grants-Program/applications/GreenVerse.md

 Aaron is also the main developer of AdMeta, the decentralized advertising protocol, which has received and completed the Web3 Foundation grant since 2022.

-Will used to be a full stack developer at Litentry, and currently studying at the University of Melbourne.
+Will used to be a backend developer at Litentry, and currently studying at the University of Melbourne.
+He has over 5 years of Web3 and finance related development experience.

+Shawn is a full stack developer at Litentry, and he has over 6 years experience of Web3 frontend and smart contract development.

 ### Team Code Repos